-Status: Voted into the TR.
+Status: TR.

 See N1535 for a full discussion.
 Summary: Generators and distributions are parameterized on arithmetic types.
 The TR tries to allow user defined number-like types, but it's very hard to get that sort of thing right.
 We should restrict it to the built-in arithmetic types.